gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 ![dgw](images/pw-dgw.png)

-* **Devices** are IoT devices connected to the DGW host communicating their native protocols (Serial, ZigBee, etc) with Device Agents
+* **Devices** are IoT devices connected to the DGW host and communicating using their native protocols (Serial, ZigBee, etc) with Device Agents
 * **Device Agents** are small programs running on the DGW and communicating through *stdin/stdout* with the Process Manager
 * **Process Manager** manages the Device Agents (system processes) and forwards data between them and the communication Services
-* **Services** expose the devices managed by Device Agents via common APIs (REST/MQTT) and forward requests/responses and data streams to the applications communicating with them
+* **Services** expose the devices managed by Device Agents via common APIs (REST/MQTT) and forward requests/responses and data streams to the applications

 Device agents for Patchwork can be implemented in any programming language suitable for integration of a particular device and [example agents](https://github.com/patchwork-toolkit/agent-examples) are provided.
 Having a device agent, the integration of a new device reduces to describing its capabilities and parameters to the agent and communication protocols in a json configuration file.
-The device will be then registered in the Device Catalog and its resources exposed via configured APIs.
+Using this configuration, the DGW will register the device in the Device Catalog and expose its resources via configured APIs.

 ## Discovery of Devices and Services
-In Patchwork, we distinguish between discovery of network services and IoT devices, which is implemented by the Device and Service catalogs correspondingly.
+In Patchwork, we distinguish between discovery of network services and IoT devices, which is implemented by Device and Service catalogs correspondingly.
 The catalogs serve as registries for both Patchwork components and third-party applications and services and expose RESTful APIs.

-Devices integrated with the DGW are automatically registered in its local Device Catalog, which can be used by applications to search for devices with specific capabilities/meta-information integrated with a specific DGW.
-In addition to that, a network-wide Device Catalog can be configured and populated with registrations of devices from all DGWs in the network.
+Devices integrated with the DGW are automatically registered in its local Device Catalog, which can be used by applications to search for devices with required capabilities/meta-information integrated with that DGW.
+In addition to that, a network-wide Device Catalog can be configured on DGWs and populated with information about devices connected to them.

-Similarly, Service Catalog provides a registry of services running on the network, and can be used by applications to search for services by their meta-information.
-For example, the network-wide Device Catalogs can be registered in one or many Service Catalogs to be discovered by applications.
+Similarly, Service Catalog provides a registry of services running on the network, and can be used by applications to search for services by meta-information.
+For example, the network-wide Device Catalog can be registered in the Service Catalog to be discovered by applications.

-To enable [zeroconf](http://en.wikipedia.org/wiki/Zero-configuration_networking) networking and enable discovery of services and IoT devices by applications without manually configuring the endpoints or IP addresses, we use [DNS-SD](http://dns-sd.org/) to advertise the Service Catalog endpoint on the network.
-Having discovered the Service Catalog, applications may proceed by querying it for available services and then discover devices by querying the Device Catalog.
+To enable [zeroconf networking](http://en.wikipedia.org/wiki/Zero-configuration_networking) and discovery of services and IoT devices without manual configuration of the endpoints or IP addresses, we use [DNS-SD](http://dns-sd.org/) discovery and advertise the Service Catalog endpoint on the network.
+Having discovered the Service Catalog, applications can query it for available services and then search for devices by querying the discovered Device Catalog.

 # Implementation
 ## Technology evaluation